Dhaka Premier Division Cricket League: Players

 From the 1980s to the 2019–20 competition most teams included players from outside Bangladesh.
 In 2013–14 82 foreign players played in the competition.
 Beginning with the 2015–16 competition, only one foreign player has been allowed in any playing eleven, although clubs are allowed to have several foreign players on their list; in 2015–16 36 foreign players took part, including 22 Indians and 10 Sri Lankans.
-Foreign players were excluded from the 2019–20 competition, but were allowed again for the 2021–22 competition, with no more than one foreign player per team.
+Foreign players were excluded from the 2019–20 competition, but were allowed again for the 2021–22 competition, with no more than one foreign player per team per match.
+There were no foreign players in the 2023–24 tournament, as most of the clubs were unable to afford the cost.

 Teams

-There are 12 participating teams, changing each season with promotion and relegation.
-The two lowest-finishing teams are demoted to the second division (known as the Dhaka First Division League) for the next season and the top two teams in the second division are promoted.
+There are 12 teams in each tournament, changing each season with promotion and relegation.
+The two lowest-finishing teams are demoted to the second division, the Dhaka First Division Cricket League, for the next season, and the top two teams in the Dhaka First Division Cricket League are promoted.